musketeers-br/iris-oas-test-gen/README.md

 This tool is an OpenAPI Generator designed specifically for Intersystems IRIS.
 It ingests an OpenAPI Specification (Swagger) document and automatically produces robust, maintainable, and executable **ObjectScript code** to validate your IRIS REST APIs.

+> 🚧 Note: Some data types aren't still covered, like List and File.
+Those will be added in the next releases.

 **Key Features:**

 * **Specification-Driven Testing:** Ensure your API implementation strictly adheres to the defined OAS contract.